jacobmjones17/The-Cleat-Show-Project/NOTES.md

 # Cleat-Show

 Overview
 Cleat-Show will be used in order to search through soccer cleats.
 We will be able to use the search form to look them up by name.
-We will also be able to click on their picture and it pull it up separately to where you can leave a review and a rating
+We will also have the option to filter through them by category in the "category" tab.
+From there they can click the "Eurosport Website" tab which will direct them to soccer.com to purchase their cleats.

 features
 Easy Click Tracking